🌟AI Basics

 ChatGPT Writing, editing, and creative tasks Flexible, strong at drafting

-Microsoft Copilot Work tasks, meetings, emails Integrated into Microsoft 365
+Microsoft Copilot Work tasks, meetings, and emails Integrated into Microsoft 365

 Claude Deep reasoning, long documents Great for analysis and structure